sebsmgzz/iotunas/docs/CONTRIBUTING.md

 | `refact:`  | Used when refactoring code.
 Modifying the code without changing the "under the hood" implementation to improve readability, cohesion, coupling, duplication, etc. (i.e. The renaming variables, moving classes into multiple files, etc).
 | `style:`   | Used when applying changes to comply with style guidelines. (i.e. Indentation changes, brackets alignment, etc).
 | `cicd:`    | Used for anything related to CI/CD workflows.
+| `chore:`   | Used for non-code related changes.
+Updating images and assets, changing configuration files, etc.

 Git branching strategy
 ----------------------